 Before ordering, don't forget to check for current DNA test sales and discounts.

 - History: Since 2000; the first genealogy DNA testing company for consumers.

-- Family Tree: Yes, one myFamilyTree per tester's account; Upload a Gedcom or edit your tree manually; Link your known or confirmed DNA-tested relatives to your trees; Trees can be Private or Public; Global public search (box at top left of FTDNA web pages).
+- Family Tree: Yes, one myFamilyTree per tester's account; Upload a Gedcom or build/edit your tree manually; Link your known or confirmed DNA-tested relatives to your trees; Trees can be Private or Public; Global public search (box at top left of FTDNA web pages).

 - Test types: Autosomal DNA (Family Finder), Y-DNA (37, 67, 111) and mitochondrial DNA (mtPlus, FMS), plus more specialty tests (eg. SNPs, Big Y).

 - Ethnic makeup: Yes, included in Family Finder (myOrigins).

 Y-DNA tests: Y37 US$169; Y67 US$268; Y111 US$359; Big Y-500 US$799